 This authoritative teaching and disciplinary role is assigned differently in churches depending on their form of government.
 In a Baptist church this role is filled by deacons.
 In an Episcopal church it is filled by the rector alone.
 In a Presbyterian church it is the Session.
 Apart from that single function, it seems to us that every other form of leadership or service in the church should be open to women.
 Therefore the Session encourages the women of Tenth Presbyterian Church to seek out such roles in accordance with the gifts God has given, in response to developing needs and in obedience to any perceived call by God to serve.

 © 2023 Tenth Presbyterian Church.

 Permissions: You are permitted and encouraged to reproduce and distribute this material in its entirety

 or in unaltered excerpts, as long as you do not charge a fee.
 For Internet posting, please use only

-unaltered excerpts (not the content in its entirety) and provide a hyperlink to this page.
-Any exceptions
+unaltered excerpts (not the content in its entirety) and provide a hyperlink to this page, or embed the